annual flowers

 pentas plant

-This flower is quite similar to the angelonia in that it loves being grown in hot, sunny weather.
-It produces gorgeous blooms with clusters of lavender, white, pink, or red flowers all summer long.
-The flowers can attract pollinators, too.
+This annual plant is quite similar to the angelonia in that it loves being grown in hot, sunny weather.
+It produces gorgeous blooms with clusters of lavender, white, pink, or red flowers all summer long, though its beautiful blooms will first appear in the late spring.

 #25.
 Ranunculus